garosan/web3_notes/cyfrin/foundry_fundamentals/02_foundry_fund_me.md

 Delete the 3 `Counter` example files and copy the [fund me contract](https://github.com/Cyfrin/remix-fund-me-cu/blob/main/FundMe.sol), and the [PriceConverter.sol](https://github.com/Cyfrin/remix-fund-me-cu/blob/main/PriceConverter.sol)

+Remember that as of Feb 1st, 2025, the contracts now live in:

+`import {AggregatorV3Interface} from "@chainlink/contracts/src/v0.8/interfaces/AggregatorV3Interface.sol";`

+Update the path accordingly.

 After this if we try `forge compile` we will get an error.
 We need to install the chainlink dependencies with `forge install`:

 `forge install smartcontractkit/chainlink-brownie-contracts@0.6.1 --no-commit`